petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail/configuring-office-365-with-oauth.md

     Click _Save_.

 1. In the left navigation, click _Outlook Auth Connector_.
-Paste in the tenant ID, client ID, and client secret values into each input box.
+Paste in the client ID, client secret, and tenant ID into each input box.

     ![Paste in the tenant ID, client ID, and client secret values into each input box.](./configuring-office-365-with-oauth/images/01.png)